morsimha/Go-code-breaker-game/README.md

 - Game restarts without reconnecting
 - Configurable number of players in multiplayer mode

+### Time-Based Challenge
+- Each player has 30 seconds to make their guess
+- If time runs out:
+  - In multiplayer mode: Player forfeits their turn, and play passes to the next player
+  - In single-player mode: Player is prompted to try again
+- Visual indicators (⏰) alert players about time limits and timeouts
+- Creates tension and maintains game pace

 ### How to Play
 1. Start the server in either single-player or multiplayer mode
 2. Connect as a client
-3. Guess a 4-digit number when it's your turn
+3. Guess a 4-digit number when it's your turn (within the time limit!)
 4. Continue guessing until someone (or you in single-player) breaks the code
 5. After the game concludes, you can choose to play again